 Flexibility in Treatment Options: NPPs allow clinicians to explore additional potential treatment options for those who have exhausted all other authorized/approved therapies.

-Faster Access to Treatment: Through NPPs, patients and healthcare providers can faster access to treatment than they would be able to in case waiting for formal approval or local availability.
+Faster Access to Treatment: Through NPPs, patients and healthcare providers can faster access to treatment than they would be able to in the case of waiting for formal approval or local availability.
 For some conditions, this opportunity can be life-saving.

 Data Collection for Pharmaceutical Companies: Individual Patient Programs enable pharma companies to collect real-world data on medicine efficacy and safety, aiding future regulatory submissions.